htcondor/htcondor/docs/version-history/development-release-series-91.rst

   negotiation cycle and the next.
   :jira:`606`

+- Added a ``SERVICE`` node type to *condor_dagman*: a special node which runs in parallel to a DAG for the duration of its workflow.
+This can be used to run tasks that monitor or report on a DAG workflow without directly impacting it.
+  :jira:`437`

 Bugs Fixed:

 - HTCondor no longer crashes on start-up if ``COLLECTOR_HOST`` is set to